-Cognitive Behavioral Therapy (CBT) is an evidence-based treatment shown to be effective for chronic pain and illness, anxiety, depression, sleep difficulties, and other issues.
-It is a practical technique that focuses on learning coping skills, or new and more effective ways of dealing with stressors.
+Cognitive Behavioral Therapy (CBT) is an evidence-based treatment shown to be effective for chronic pain and illness, anxiety, depression, sleep, and other issues.
+It is a practical technique that teaches coping skills, or new and more effective ways of dealing with stressors.

 CBT focuses on the relationship between thoughts (what's going on in our heads), feelings (emotions and physical sensations), and behaviors (how we act).
 For example, the thought, "I'm broken, I'll never get better" can trigger feelings of sadness, hopelessness and frustration.
 In kids and teens, emotions also manifest physically - for example, getting "butterflies" before giving a talk at school, or getting a tension headache when you're stressed.
 This can exacerbate underlying medical conditions.
 Subsequently, these thoughts, negative emotions and physical symptoms can lead to behaviors like staying in bed, missing school and isolating from friends - which ultimately makes kids feel worse.

 Research shows that the experience of pain is mediated by multiple factors, including stress/anxiety, mood and attention.
 High stress, high anxiety, poor sleep and low mood actually make pain feel worse.
 The converse is also true: being relaxed, happy and distracted can help pain feel less bad.